-New Mexico is reaping benefits of passing an all-offense interlock law in 2005.
-Drunk driving deaths have decreased by 33 percent, well above the national average.
-MADD would like New Mexico to consider enacting a child endangerment law to protect a child riding with a drunk driver.
+New Mexico is reaping the benefits of passing an ignition interlock law in 2005.
+Drunk driving deaths have decreased by 40 percent, which is well above the national average.
+MADD asks New Mexico lawmakers to pass a child endangerment law to protect a child riding with a drunk driver.
 And, to consider legislation to utilize ALR following a drunk driving arrest or refusal.

 SAMHSA Report to Congress on The Prevention and Reduction of Underage Drinking, May 2011

 NOTE: Binge Alcohol Use is defined as drinking five or more drinks on the same occasion (i.e., at the same time or within a couple hours of each other) on at least 1 day in the past 30 days.

 Statutes providing for penalties to be brought against a drunk driver who kills another person through the operation of a motor vehicle, either intentionally or negligently.

 Sobriety checkpoints are an enforcement program that allows officers to stop all or predetermined vehicles to check for sobriety of the drivers.

 Statutes which allow for law enforcement to issue a fine or citation on the sole grounds of a vehicle occupant not wearing a safety belt

 Mandatory BAC Test for Drivers Who are Killed

 Statutes which create mandatory testing for all drivers killed in vehicle crashes.

 Statutes that require or highly incentivize the use of Interlocks for all first time convicted DUI offenders